dkaisers/Project-Euler/README.md

 # Project-Euler
 Repository for my personal solutions to project euler problems.
+All solutions are written in Python 3.